koka-lang/koka/doc/spec/tour.kk.md

 avoid heap allocation and reference counting (or more expensive as they need copying instead of sharing a reference).

-By default, any non-recursive inductive datatype of a size upto 3 machine words (= 24 bytes on a 64-bit platform) is treated as a value type.
+By default, any non-recursive inductive data type of a size up to 3 machine words (= 24 bytes on a 64-bit platform) is treated as a value type.
 For example, tuples and 3-tuples are passed and returned by value.
 Usually, that means that such tuples are for example returned in registers when compiling with optimization.